IBM/MAX-Named-Entity-Tagger/training/README.md

     - The required environment variables are defined.
     - Training data is present in the Cloud Object Storage bucket that Watson Machine Learning will access to train the model.
-    - The model training code is packaged in a ZIP file named `<model-name>-model-building-code.zip` that Watson Machine Learning uses to train the model.
+    - The model training code is packaged in a ZIP file named `max-named-entity-tagger-model-building-code.zip` that Watson Machine Learning uses to train the model.

 1. Start model training.

    ```
-   $ python wml_train.py <...-training-config.yaml> package
+   $ python wml_train.py max-named-entity-tagger-training-config.yaml package
     ...
     # --------------------------------------------------------
     # Starting model training ...